-Again, let us look at an ecosystem as an example: If, for example, environmental changes occur very slowly, as in bifurcation-induced tipping, the species in the ecosystem have enough time to adapt to the changed environment.
+- Again, let us look at an ecosystem as an example: If, for example, environmental changes occur very slowly, as in bifurcationinduced tipping, the species in the ecosystem have enough time to adapt to the changed environment.
 Conversely, if, e.g., climate change happens too fast, species adaptation fails, and, as a result, ecosystems can collapse.
 For example, this mechanism can be demonstrated in predator-prey systems, where the prey's habitat is destroyed by climate change or anthropogenic influences like land use change.
-It is possible to determine a critical rate of environmental changes beyond which the ecosystem collapses (Siteur et al., 2016; Vanselow et al., 2019).
+It is possible to determine a critical rate of environmental changes beyond which the ecosystem - 220 collapses (Siteur et al., 2016; Vanselow et al., 2019).
 In other ecosystems, it can also happen that a particular species grows to very high abundances, for instance, forming a (possibly harmful) algal bloom (Vanselow et al., 2022b).
 Such rate-induced critical transitions exist not only in ecosystems but also in physical systems, such as the Greenland ice sheet (Klose et al., 2023).
-In summary, considering that environmental destruction is nowadays accelerating, this tipping mechanism seems particularly dangerous.

-Tipping in spatially extended pattern-forming systems:

-2.1.5 Tipping in spatially extended pattern-forming systems

-In the previous analysis, the considered systems are spatially homogeneous and, therefore, usually modelled by ODEs or time discrete systems (maps).
+In summary, considering that environmental destruction is accelerating, this tipping mechanism seems particularly dangerous. - Tipping in spatially extended pattern-forming systems: In the previous analysis, the considered systems are spatially homogeneous and, therefore, usually modelled by ODEs or time discrete systems (maps).
 However, complex systems in space are often characterized by the fact that they can spontaneously form spatially inhomogeneous patterns resulting from, e.g., a Turing bifurcation (Turing, 1952).
 With respect to tipping phenomena, pattern-forming systems play a special role since spatial interactions can lead to an acceleration or to a slowing down of tipping in adjacent points in space.
-Due to the spatial interactions, one observes often gradual tipping (Bel et al., 2012; Siteur et al., 2014; Bastiaansen et al., 2020a, b; Hasan et al., 2022), i.e., tipping is only visible locally.
-Therefore the tipping of the entire system is completed only on a much longer time sealetimescale: Instead of relatively abrupt critical transitions, one observes a transition that occurs "step by step" via different spatial patterns-or by front propagation in systems possessing different coexisting spatial patterns.
-Several examples have been studied by Meron and coworkers in dryland vegetation models (Zelnik et al., 2013; Bel et al., 2012; Zelnik et al., 2018).
-These models of different complexity study the interplay between vegetation and soil water.
-Besides the homogeneous states "bare soil" and "full vegetation cover" there exist - depending on the environmental conditions, in general the precipitation level - different patterns like holes in the vegetation cover, stripes and spots of vegetation.
-These patterns can coexist and fronts separating the different pattern can occur.
-The speed of the fronts determines the speed with which one patterns is exchanged by the other leading to a gradual tipping between different patterns in the whole area.
+Due to the spatial interactions, one observes often gradual tipping (Bel et al., 2012; Siteur et al., 2014; Bastiaansen et al., 2020a, b; Hasan et al., - 230 2022), i.e., tipping is only visible locally.
+Therefore the tipping of the entire system is completed only on a much longer time scale: Instead of relatively abrupt critical transitions, one observes a transition that occurs "step by step" via different spatial patterns.